kubeflow/website/content/en/docs/started/installing-kubeflow.md

   - [`v1.7.0`](https://github.com/kubeflow/manifests/tree/v1.7.0#installation)

 {{% alert title="Warning" color="warning" %}}
-Using the Kubeflow manifests requires some understanding of Kubernetes.
+Using the Kubeflow manifests requires basic Kubernetes knowledge.
-The Kubeflow community support for Kubeflow manifests is best-effort for environment-specific issues or custom configurations.
+The Kubeflow community support for Kubeflow manifests is only best-effort and not guaranteed for environment-specific issues or custom configurations.
 Nevertheless, we welcome contributions and bug reports very much.
 {{% /alert %}}